 Brazil starts blocking irregular online gambling as concern rises over addiction

-SAO PAULO (AP) — Brazil on Friday started blocking over 2,000 gambling websites designated as irregular, part of a push by the government to regulate the sector, after concern rose about gambling addicts, especially vulnerable people.
+SAO PAULO (AP) — Brazil on Friday started blocking over 2,000 gambling websites designated as irregular, part of a push by the government to regulate the sector.
+The move comes as concerns grow about addiction, especially among tens of millions of vulnerable people.

 Currently, 96 companies which hold 210 gambling websites remain active.
 The federal government said in a statement that these firms have demonstrated a willingness to comply with the new legislation and can operate until the end of the year, while their license applications are reviewed.